marksherriff/uvacs-advising/policies.md

 Further, if we process this change for you, __you are committing to graduating early and cannot revert this change except under special circumstances.__

 ## Policy on Conflicts Between Required Courses for Graduating Students

-__NOTE: This policy is currently in draft form and being discussed.
-If/when this policy is approved, this note will be removed.__

 If a student is double majoring in a computing major and something else or is minoring in CS, there is a chance that in a student's final semester, there could be a conflict between required courses from the two programs.